Algy/fast-slic/README.md

 print(slic.slic_model.clusters) # The cluster information of superpixels.
 ```

+If your machine is ARM with NEON instruction set, which is commonly supported by recent mobile devices and even Raspberry Pi, you can make it two-fold faster by using `fast_slic.neon.SlicNeon` class instead of the original one.

 ## Performance

 With max iteration set to 10, run times of slic implementations for 640x480 image are as follows: